-A Bellingham Police officer shot and killed a dog Thursday evening in the Roosevelt neighborhood of Bellingham.
+A Bellingham Police officer shot and killed a dog Thursday evening in the Puget neighborhood of Bellingham.

 Officers were investigating a theft at a nearby convenience store and were at an apartment complex in the 1300 block of Orleans Street when a dog aggressively charged one of the officers, according to Bellingham Police.
 The officer fired a single shot, killing the dog.